On the Spectral Efficiency Limits of an OAM-based Multiplexing Scheme: Abstract

 \section{Abstract}

-As reported in several recent publications, a spatial multiplexing involving the transmission of orthogonal waves carrying Orbital Angular Momentum (OAM) is unable to provide improvements in spectral efficiency with respect to the conventional techniques.
-With this work we want to emphasize how such consideration can be easily derived from the Shannon capacity formula.
-Taking as a reference the performance of a multiplexing scheme based on the higher-order channel singular modes, we analyze the spectral efficiency of an OAM multi-mode transmission between antenna arrays.
+As reported in several recent publications, a spatial multiplexing involving the transmission of orthogonal waves carrying Orbital Angular Momentum (OAM) is unable to provide spectral efficiency improvements with respect to the conventional techniques.
+In this work we emphasize how the limits of an OAM multiple transmission between antenna arrays can be derived from the Shannon capacity formula, taking as a reference the performance of a multiplexing method based on the higher-order channel modes.
 Our approach clearly indicates that the two techniques offer the same on-axis performance.
-Conversely, small misalignments in the arrays positions strongly affect the OAM scheme, highlighting the greater robustness of a traditional multiplexing method in the context of radio communications.
+Conversely, small misalignments in the arrays positions affect the OAM scheme, highlighting the greater robustness of a traditional multiplexing method in the context of radio communications.

 \selectlanguage{english}